July 10, 2018 / Educational / Gold-filled Info

 Gold is seductive.
 The luminous metal has inspired artists and wearers throughout human history.
 This reference article will explore different golden materials used in the jewelry arts.

 Over the centuries, metallurgists and metalsmiths developed different types of gold-colored material to meet a variety of needs.
 A damaged jewelry piece made of pure gold probably inspired one of our metal-loving forebears to experiment.
 Gold is strengthened by adding a little silver and zinc, for example.
-Jewelers have adopted a number of golden alloyed metals and developed more affordable layered metals to use for material as well.
+Jewelers have adopted a number of golden alloyed metals and developed more affordable layered metals that look like gold as well.
 LEARN MORE ABOUT ALLOYS IN JEWELRY >>

 We'll cover: